unsw-restech/restech-docs/docs/using_katana/accessing_katana.rst

 Graphical sessions
 ------------------

+Some software - :ref:`Matlab`, :ref:`r` and :ref:`jupyter_notebooks` being among the most popular - are easier with a graphical session.
+If you require an interactive graphical session to Katana then you can use the X2Go_ client.

 If you have connected from a Linux machine (or a Mac with X11 support via X11.app or XQuartz) then connecting via SSH will allow you to open graphical applications from the command line.
 To run these programs you should start an interactive job on one of the compute nodes so that none of the computational processing takes place on the head node.

-If you require an interactive graphical session to Katana then you can use the X2Go_ client.

 Start X2Go and create a session for Katana.
 The details that you need to enter for the session are: